Miah Bari Mosque: History

-According to local tradition, this Mughal architecture style mosque was built by Hayat Mahmud, the zamindar of Buzurg-Umedpur Pargana, in the 18th century.
-Mahmud was rebellious to the British government and exiled to Penang Island (formerly Prince of Wales island) in Malaysia.
+According to local tradition, this Mughal style mosque was built in the 18th century by Hayat Mahmud, the zamindar of Buzurg-Umedpur Pargana.
+Mahmud was rebellious to the British government and exiled to Penang Island (formerly Prince of Wales Island) in Malaysia.
 His family was stripped of Umedpur's zamindarship.
 It was after Hayat's return to Bengal, sixteen years later, in which he built the Miah Bari Mosque taking inspiration from the Kartalab Khan Mosque in Old Dhaka.
 However, some believe the mosque was built by his son, Mahmud Zahid.
-The mosque is now under the protection of Department of Archaeology.
+The mosque is under the protection of Bangladeshi Department of Archaeology.